-... contact a single point in your country where you can find more informa-tion on these rights.
+... have a single contact point in your country where you can find more information on these rights.

-You must have access, within your country, to a single point of contact from where you can obtain all the information you need concerning your energy rights. current legislation and how to deal effectively with any gas or electricity supplier dispute.
+You must have access, within your country, to a single point of contact from where you can obtain all the information you need concerning your energy rights, current legislation and how to deal effectively with any gas or electricity supplier dispute.